 Early directors fostered new writing talent at the theatre and many, now famous, young actors received their start in the rep company.

-Its archive holds a treasure trove of material and, in 2018, Archivist Caroline Walter was appointed to conduct a two-year cataloguing project to make this material more accessible and she has brought to light a unique collection of photographs, posters, programmes, stage plans, prompt books, press cuttings and much, much more.
+Its archive holds a treasure trove of material and, in 2018, Archivist Caroline Walter was appointed to conduct a two-year cataloguing project to make this material more accessible.
+She has brought to light a unique collection of photographs, posters, programmes, stage plans, prompt books, press cuttings and much, much more.

 Ambitious staging, disapproving critics and misbehaving animal co-stars can all be found in the archive, along with enchanting images featuring fresh-faced young actors, such as Robert Lindsey, Imelda Staunton, and many others.
 Perhaps you may even spot yourself among some of the Community and youth productions!

-On 11 June we will join Caroline for an exploration of many of the archive’s treasures and learn more about the National Lottery funded project which will allow Exeter communities to delve into this rich history, its stories and voices and also to expand the archive by generating new memories.
+We will join Caroline for an exploration of many of the archive’s treasures and learn more about the National Lottery funded project.
+This will allow Exeter communities to delve into this rich history, its stories and voices and also to expand the archive by generating new memories.